Jonas Jablonskis: Biography

 The Russian Academy of Sciences charged Jablonskis with editing the dictionary compiled by the recently deceased Antanas Juška.
 This caused his dismissal from his teaching position in Tallinn in 1901, and banishment from Lithuania the following year.
-In spite of this he continued with his work in Pskov.
+In spite of this, he continued with his work in Pskov.
 It was during this period that he began his Lietuviškos kalbos gramatika (Lithuanian Grammar, 1901) under the name of Petras Kriaušaitis, his first pseudonym.
 Since the Russian authorities prohibited the printing of Lithuanian books in the Latin alphabet, his grammar was later published in Tilsit, East Prussia.

 When Jablonskis regained permission to enter Lithuania, he went to Šiauliai in 1903, and to Vilnius the next year.
-After the press ban was lifted in 1904, he served on the editorial boards of the newspapers Vilniaus žinios (Vilnius News) and Lietuvos ūkininkas (Lithuanian Farmer) and edited the publications of Aušra (The Dawn).Between 1906 and 1908 he taught at the Pedagogic Seminary of Panevėžys.
+After the press ban was lifted in 1904, he served on the editorial boards of the newspapers Vilniaus žinios (Vilnius News) and Lietuvos ūkininkas (Lithuanian Farmer) and edited the publications of Aušra (The Dawn).Between 1906 and 1908, he taught at the Pedagogic Seminary of Panevėžys.
 Financial hardships forced a move to Brest, Belarus in 1908, where he taught until he was transferred to Hrodna in 1912.
-At the beginning of World War I the entire school was evacuated to Velizh, Russia.
-From 1915 to 1918 he taught at the Lithuanian refugees' gymnasium in Voronezh from where he returned to Vilnius almost totally disabled and needing to use a wheelchair.
+At the beginning of World War I, the entire school was evacuated to Velizh, Russia.
+From 1915 to 1918, he taught at the Lithuanian refugees' gymnasium in Voronezh, from where he returned to Vilnius almost totally disabled and needing to use a wheelchair.

 When Poland seized Vilnius in 1919, the Lithuanian government had him brought to Kaunas.
 When the University of Lithuania in Kaunas opened in 1922, he was elected honorary professor and taught Lithuanian until 1926.
-Concurrently he produced texts for schools, translated and edited others' translations from foreign languages, participated in commissions set up to normalize terminology and orthography, and wrote reviews of philological literature.
+Concurrently, he produced texts for schools, translated and edited others' translations from foreign languages, participated in commissions set up to normalize terminology and orthography, and wrote reviews of philological literature.

-He died in Kaunas 23 February 1930.
+He died in Kaunas on 23 February 1930.
 He was interred in the Petrašiūnai Cemetery.